mcindoe/regimedetection/README.md

 # Regime Detection

-Code not yet ready for review.
-AZ-Clustering algorithm needs to be cleaned and some examples introduced.
-In particular some changes have been made and not checked that the script even works at present.

-## TODO

-1. Add rest of code in to-add.py and check for inaccuracies
-2. Add examples folder and some examples of using the AZ-Clustering module
-3. Reorder functions in clustering.py.
-Move things to separate modules as necessary
+Provides an implementation of the AG-Clustering algorithm.
+More examples to follow shortly.

+# Setup

+* `git pull` the repository to a folder named `regimedetection`
+* Add the `regimedetection` folder to your `PYTHONPATH` environment variable
+    - I refer to modules as e.g. `from regimedetection.src.metrics import euclidean_distance`
+    - Open to suggestions on how to better accomplish this
+* Create a new virtual environment and `pip install -r requirements.txt`

-## Some Open Issues
+# Some Open Issues

 1. In K-Prototypes algorithm, what are we to do if one of the partitions is empty?
-E.g. if kth cluster is entry, what is new-prototypes[k]?
+E.g. if kth cluster is entry, what is `new-prototypes[k]`?
 I suppose this comes up in K-means clustering as well.
 Currently I'm leaving the partition unchanged.
-2. Verify the claim in 7.2 of the reference.
-I didn't agree with this when doing the thesis, and will be a major speedup if we can get this working